-The motion of bubble 0 in stage II is governed by mechanism (i), i.e., pair collision.
-Fig.~\ref{fig:collision} depicts the collision process between bubbles 0 and $-1$ in the cross-section where the centers of the two bubbles are located.
+The motion of bubble 0 in stage II is governed by process (i), i.e., pair collision.
+Figure~\ref{fig:collision} depicts the collision process between bubbles 0 and $-1$ in the cross-section where the centers of the two bubbles are located.
 The snapshot in Fig.~\ref{fig:collision}(a) is taken at about the same time as that in Fig.~\ref{fig:non-contact}(c).
 When approaching the free surface, bubble 0 is impeded by bubble $-1$, squeezed and pushed away by it.
 During this process, bubble 0 acquires a horizontal displacement roughly in the opposite direction of bubble $-1$'s position vector, which can also be observed in the inset of Fig.~\ref{fig:trajectory-overview}(b).
 We denote this displacement by $\bm \lambda_2$.

-Although mechanisms (i) and (ii) both have effects to accelerate bubble 0, the bubble's radial velocity falls back to nearly zero by the end of stage II.
-This can be seen from Fig.~\ref{fig:velocity}(a), where the radial velocities of bubbles $-2$, $-1$, 0, and 1 are shown as functions of time.
-The velocity variation can also be deduced from Fig.~\ref{fig:trajectory}.
-In this figure, the dots in the trajectories are successively sampled from the numerical results with a constant time interval.
-Therefore, their sparseness is an indicator of the bubble's horizontal velocity magnitude.
-This deceleration of bubble 0 is due to mechanism (iii) mentioned in section~\ref{subsec:overview}, i.e., the confinement of the bump.
+Although processes (i) and (ii) both have effects to accelerate bubble 0, the bubble's radial velocity falls back to nearly zero by the end of stage II.
+This can be seen from Fig.~\ref{fig:velocity1}, where the radial velocities of bubbles $-2$, $-1$, 0, and 1 are shown as functions of time.
+This deceleration of bubble 0 is due to process (iii) mentioned in section~\ref{subsec:overview}, i.e., the confinement of the bump.
 As revealed in Fig.~\ref{fig:collision}(c), after collision with bubble $-1$, bubble 0 is located in the very top region of the bump.
 Thus, its horizontal motion is restricted by the capillary effect of the deformed and more vertical side surface of the bump.

-It is noteworthy that, up to this point, the bubble's displacement from the central axis is no greater than half its radius.
-However, according to Fig.~\ref{fig:trajectory}(a), the final emission direction (the red dash-dotted line) of bubble 0 has been essentially determined.
+It is noteworthy that, up to this point, bubble 0's displacement from the central axis is no greater than half its radius.
+However, the final emission direction (the red dash-dotted line in Fig.~\ref{fig:trajectory}a) of the bubble has been essentially determined.
 All the remaining stages play a role to ``launch'' this nearly stationary bubble and transport it in the same direction as its current position vector.